lae/ansible-role-netbox/README.md

 Deploys and configures DigitalOcean's [NetBox].

-This role will deploy NetBox within its own virtualenv either by release tarball or via git using Python 3 (or 2 if you're so inclined) and uWSGI as an HTTP server/frontend (default) or as a backend for a load balancer.
+This role will deploy NetBox within its own virtualenv either by release tarball or via git using Python 3 (or 2 if you're so inclined) and uWSGI as the application server.

 Tested and supported against CentOS 7/Debian 8/Ubuntu 16.